mrhartsclube/Marvel-SNAP/README.md

 ![alt text](image_grid.png)

-there is no option to run it, just call the python script.
+there is no extra option to run it, just call the python script.
 Enjoy :)